sweinstein22/domino-trains/README.md

 login with `firebase login`
 run `firebase serve` to serve up the app locally run `firebase deploy` to deploy the application

+## Deploy server app

+Deployed using Heroku

+login using `heroku login`

+if remote tracking is not already set up, run `heroku git:remote -a domino-trains-server`

+to push app, run `git subtree push --prefix express-server heroku master`

 ## Available Scripts